Workers' and Peasants' Red Fleet - October 1917

 River gunboat - A flotilla of 28 gunboats was formerly maintained on the Amur River.
 It is known that most of these have had their engines and guns removed by the Bolsheviki, but no further reliable information is available.

-Summary - From the foregoing, it would appear that the Pacific squadron can no longer be considered as a fighting force.
+Summary - From the foregoing, it would appear that the Pacific squadron could no longer be considered as a fighting force.

 |Join the GlobalSecurity.org mailing list|